tomtor/HDL-deflate/README.md

 One can use a sliding window to reduce the size of the input buffer and the LUT-usage.

-The optimal value is 4 * CWINDOW (128 bytes), the first decompression in the UnitTest in `test_deflate.py` uses this strategy.
+The minimal value is 2 * CWINDOW (64 bytes), the first decompression in the UnitTest in `test_deflate.py` uses this strategy.

 The compress mode can be disabled by setting `COMPRESS` to `False`.